 With our Sauvignon Blanc we aim at making a wine that is fresh, youthful and abundant with tropical fruit flavours.
 Balance between the fruit, alcohol and acidity is of utmost importance.

-The wine has aromas of tropical fruit like pineapple and litchi.
-The palate is lively with bright acidity, with flavours of pawpaw, grapefruit and a lingering aftertaste.
+In this wine one will smell aromas of pineapple, green melon and citrus.
+The palate is lively with bright acidity and flavours of pineapple, ripe limes, green apples and a lingering aftertaste.

 Fermentation and Ageing:

-The grapes for this wine come from 2 different vineyards on our Keerweder property.
-Different batches of grapes were individually fermented at low temperatures in stainless steel.
+This wine is made from the grapes of two different vineyards on our Keerweder property.
+Four different batches of grapes were individually fermented at low temperatures in stainless steel.
 Flavour and style specific yeast were selected as to obtain the desired fruit and aroma characteristics.
-Post fermentation, the wine was left on full lees for a further five months.
+Post fermentation, the wine was left on full lees for a further four months.
 Lees stirring was performed weekly to give fullness and creaminess to the wine.